 Move-In Checklist/Security Deposit Notice

-Michigan landlords collecting a security deposit must provide two copies of a checklist that takes inventory of the rental unit’s condition, specifically noting any existing damage and any features which must be returned in original condition.
-This checklist does not necessarily have to be attached to the rental agreement, but must be provided to the tenant within seven days of move-in.
+Michigan landlords collecting a security deposit must provide two copies of a checklist to take inventory of the rental unit’s condition.
+This list notes any existing damage and any features which must be returned in original condition.
+This checklist needn’t be included in the rental agreement, but must be provided to the tenant within seven days of move-in.
 An identical form must be used upon move-out.

 The checklist must contain the following notice in legible writing at the top of the document: